COB General Advising Information

 GRADUATION REQUIREMENTS VARY BY CATALOG YEAR

 Students may choose any catalog under which they attended UM.
 Catalogs expire after six years.
 Students may choose two separate catalogs for major and general education requirements.
-Send students to SoBA Advising Office if they have questions about specific catalog requirements.
+Send students to COB Advising Office if they have questions about specific catalog requirements.

 How to apply for graduation: In order to complete programs of study, students will have to apply for their graduation.
 For their first UM undergraduate degree, students will fill out a UM Application for First Bachelor Degree.
-The UM Graduation Applications specific to each SoBA major can be found below:
+The UM Graduation Applications specific to each COB major can be found below:

 After the forms are approved and signed by the advising office, the student will take the forms to the treasury department in the Lommasson Center and pay the application fees.
 Keep in mind that late fees will be added to forms that miss the deadlines for submission and some be deferred to the following semester’s graduation.